-- Contribute to the development of specialised software solutions required in research and teaching within the Faculty of Science through the entire software development lifecycle (SDLC), including design, implementation, testing, maintenance and support. - Install, configure, maintain and support application and database servers including virtual machines used in research and teaching. - Integrate and install specialised off-the-shelf and open-source software packages. - Liaise with Infrastructure Services teams to deliver specialised computing support used in research and teaching. - Engage actively with the broader software development community at the University. - Participate in the planning and support of special events (such as Open Day in case of need). - Foster the adoption of standards and good practices within the Science IT team. - Develop and maintain detailed technical documentation. - Keep up to date with emerging technology trends. - Promote team work and collaboration within the Science IT team. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 6. - Other duties as directed by the supervisor.
+- Support, maintain and continuously improve desktop-, server- and instrument-based systems (Windows.
+MacOS, \nix) used in research and teaching required by the Faculty of Science. - Partner with Infrastructure Services teams to deliver specialised desktop support used in research and teaching. - Communicate effectively and professionally with clients remotely and in person and provide satisfactory resolution within SLA timeframes of complex support requests. - Participate in the planning and support of special events (such as Open Day in case of need. - Foster the adoption of standards and good practices within the Science IT team. - Develop and maintain detailed technical documentation. - Keep up to date with emerging technology trends. - Promote team work and collaboration within the Science IT team. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 6. - Other duties as directed by the supervisor.